Family Contribution Appeal

 - Court/legal documentation (child/spousal support) verifying date support ends

 - Out-of-pocket medical expenses not covered by insurance (Expenses must not exceed medical expenses as allowed by financial aid regulations.
-Expenses must have been paid by parents or students between January 2018, and December 2018).

 - Receipts and/or billing statements from medical provider(s) that the family or student has paid out of pocket.
 Past due or unpaid bills are not accepted.